kalxas/rasdaman/doc/main/04_ql-guide.rst

 Below is a complete listing of all cell level operations that can be induced, both unary and binary.
-Supported operand types and rules for deriving the result types for each operantion are specified in :ref:`type-coercion`.
+Supported operand types and rules for deriving the result types for each operation are specified in :ref:`type-coercion`.

 +, -, \*, /
     For each cell within some MDD value (or evaluated MDD expression), add